 To qualify for the bonus you need to deposit at least $100.
 The maximum amount that you can receive as a bonus is $10,000.

 The bonus is paid by giving you 10% of all the trading commissions you pay.
 You then have 90 days to convert your bonus, which will be paid directly into your trading account in 2% payment slices.

-All new clients of Libertex also benefit from a 50% commission reduction.
+All clients of Libertex also can benefit from up to 50% commission reduction.